 One of the best meditation styles for those who find silence distracting and find relaxation and peace in repetition.

-Mantra meditation works well for those who don't enjoy silence
+Mantra meditation is a style for those who don't enjoy silence

-One of the meditation styles that may suit a person looking for a more structured form.
+A meditation style that may suit a person looking for a more structured form.
 Or committed beginners who are ready for a regular practice.

 Founded by Maharishi Mahesh Yogi and with more than five million practitioners worldwide, transcendental meditation (TM) is the style which has received the most attention from science.
 For example, research by the AHA has shown that TM can reduce hypertension.